The Council of Australian Governments has lifted hydrogen industry development to the top of our national priority list.

 This is easy to imagine.
 The current domestic-export supply-demand dynamic in the natural gas market has driven up domestic gas prices.

 And the reliance on ‘spare’ renewable capacity sees the cost of hydrogen skyrocket.

 On the other hand, ‘brown’ hydrogen can be scaled to provide dedicated, cost-effective hydrogen production on a reliable, scheduled basis to meet export contracts, without threatening domestic backup supplies.

 Ideally, if we insist on increasing intermittent forms of energy generation, any ‘spare’ electricity production, which would otherwise be curtailed, should be directed to storage for firming, as intermittency is a direct cost of wind and solar.

 Export demand can then be met via 'brown' hydrogen without risking export production quotas or domestic supply constraints.

-There’s no doubt this is a complex and fast-evolving area of energy policy discussion.
-However, it’s clear from the outset that those who seek to avoid the topics of scale, cost, domestic electricity production, domestic firming in the context of achieving exports is hiding something in an attempt to smuggle high-cost ‘green’ hydrogen into the policy equation without proper scrutiny.
+There's no doubt this is a complex and fast-evolving area of energy policy discussion.
+However, it's clear from the outset that those who seek to avoid the topics of scale, cost, domestic electricity production, and domestic firming in the context of achieving exports are hiding something in an attempt to smuggle high-cost 'green' hydrogen into the policy equation without proper scrutiny.